 PEF Regional and Division Scholarships

-Other Union-based Scholarships
+Other Union-Based Scholarships

 Our affiliation with AFT and SEIU enables members and dependents to be eligible for other union-based scholarship programs.
 Eligibility requirements, evaluation criteria, award amounts, application instructions and deadlines vary.